COVID-19 Relief & Information for the U.S. Fitness Industry

 Your business must have first applied for the federal SBA emergency disaster loan to qualify.
 Companies can apply beginning on Friday, April 3, through the LISC website.
 You can also call 521-HELP.

 The Governor’s Office of Economic Development (GOED) Small Business Relief Fund will provide no-interest loans to small businesses with a physical presence in South Dakota with less than 250 employees.

 The Utah Leads Together Small Business Bridge Loan program is available to Utah-based small businesses with 50 or fewer employees impacted by the COVID-19 pandemic.

 Loan amounts range from $5,000 to $20,000 with 0% interest for up to a 60-month period.
 Loan amounts shall not exceed three months of demonstrated operating expenses.
-Loan payments are deferred for 12 months.
+Deferrals for loan payments will last 12 months..
 The program uses a minimum of 25% of the funding for rural Utah businesses.

 Fairfax County has established the $25 million Fairfax Relief Initiative to Support Employers (Fairfax RISE) grant program to assist small businesses impacted by the pandemic.
 Click here to fill out a county form to be notified when the grant application is available in June.

 Washington - Applications Closed